Last updated May 23, 2026

 the permeable body

-Hygieia in Pisces names the wellness pattern that heals through dissolution: water, sleep, dream-state, spiritual practice, art.
-The placement works when permeability is the medicine and fails when the body absorbs other people's symptoms and other people's anxiety, then reads it as personal.
-The interruption point is the daily clearing practice: water, silence, a salt bath, a walk, a transition ritual between people.
-The shadow is wellness-as-sponge, a body that becomes whatever room it was last in and forgets which symptoms started inside it.
+Hygieia in Pisces names the wellness pattern that heals through dissolution.
+Water, sleep, dream-state, spiritual practice, art.
+It works when permeability is the medicine.
+The shadow is wellness-as-sponge: the body absorbing other people's symptoms and other people's anxiety, then reading the absorbed signal as personal, becoming whatever room it was last in and forgetting which symptoms started inside it.
+The daily clearing practice (water, silence, a walk, a transition ritual between people) is the discipline that lets the permeability stay medicinal.

 Hygieia through the 12 houses